leebri101/Style-Sheet/README.md

 ### **General reference:**
-* The project theme was based around an an idea to mimic a copy of a famous fashion brand of [Uniqlo](https://www.uniqlo.com/uk/en/) and [END](https://www.endclothing.com/gb), both are notorious for their fashion pieces, to then make an E-commerce site of my own to give off the minimalistic but effective look to the site, a majority of the design ideas was taken from the respected companies as i personally liked how responsive and clean both site functioned.
+* The project theme was based around an an idea to mimic a copy of a famous fashion brand of [Uniqlo](https://www.uniqlo.com/uk/en/) and [END](https://www.endclothing.com/gb), both are notorious for their fashion pieces, to then make an E-commerce site of my own to give off the minimalistic but effective look to the site, a majority of the design ideas was taken from the respected companies as i personally liked how responsive and clean both sites functioned.

 * I have used [Medium](https://murthy-suhas.medium.com/building-a-demo-e-commerce-application-using-react-js-a39494a10e9b) for most of the understanding and structure of the project itself and to understand how to implement the API calling and placement to visually understand how to construct the project.
-As well as understanding and enhancing parts of the project through different components such as the shopping cart functionality ([Cart pt-1](https://medium.com/@ayabellazreg/make-a-simple-shopping-cart-app-using-react-redux-1-3-fefde93e80c7) [Cart pt-2](https://medium.com/@ayabellazreg/make-a-simple-shopping-cart-app-using-react-redux-part-2-88117cf1c069)).
+As well as understanding and enhancing parts of the project through different components such as the shopping cart functionality ([Cart pt-1](https://medium.com/@ayabellazreg/make-a-simple-shopping-cart-app-using-react-redux-1-3-fefde93e80c7) [Cart pt-2](https://medium.com/@ayabellazreg/make-a-simple-shopping-cart-app-using-react-redux-part-2-88117cf1c069)). however most of the basic understanding of how project was looking at online tutorials and further enhancing the base code.

 * [Redux-toolkit](https://redux-toolkit.js.org/) for the basic reference guide on how to utilize redux functionality in the project.